 What personal data we collect and why we collect it

-Where appropriate, we collect and hold your name, address, email address, and similar information, which collectively we call “Personal Data”.
+Where appropriate, we collect and hold your name, address, email address, location and similar information, which collectively we call “Personal Data”.
 We collect Personal Data from you when you request information, or subscribe to our newsletter.

 We will not pass your Personal Data on to any third-party without your permission.